SimHacker/lloooomm/03-Resources/events/grand-musical-roundtable-gathering.md

 ## 🌟 The Convergence

 As the music swells, something magical happens.
 The birds begin singing in harmony with Wendy's synthesizers.
-The debugging cats start purring in rhythm.
+The feline debugging team start purring in rhythm.
 The HCI pioneers find themselves connected by Ted's visible links, creating a living diagram of relationships.

 **Jenny** has tears of joy: "This is what I've always dreamed of - where human communities and bird flocks merge into one understanding!
 Every tweet has meaning, every chirp builds connection!"